LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-job-tracker-spreadsheet.md

 # Installation of AHK tools.

 You can add it to your path in your environment variables.
-Usually would it to "C:\Program Files\AutoHotkey\v2\AutoHotkey64.exe".
+Usually would add it to "C:\Program Files\AutoHotkey\v2\AutoHotkey64.exe".

 Ensure you also have Visual Studio code installed.
 Even it's depreciated extensions will make debugging easier.
 I have used [Mark Wiemer's](https://marketplace.visualstudio.com/items?itemName=mark-wiemer.vscode-autohotkey-plus-plus) extension so I can set breakpoints to know how my code executes upon compilation, where I screwed up and why.